minnojs/minno-quest/src/js/quest/API.md

 stem 		| (text) The description of this column. value 		| The value to set for this column.
 Defaults to the number of the column (starting from 1, so that the response for choosing the third column is 3). noReverse 	| When reversing row values, ignore this column (it will retain its normal value). type		| What type of interface should this column have.
 The default is "checkbox".
-You can set it to text instead in order to display text of you choice (use the `textProperty` property to set row property that will be used as text).
+You can set it to text instead in order to display text of you choice (use the `textProperty` property to set the row property that will be used as text).
+For example `{type: 'text', textProperty:'rightStem'}` will use the `rightStem` property of each row as the text content.

 ##### grid.rows
 If you set a string instead of a row object it will be treated as if you set only the stem and all other values will be set by default.